 Jaco has influenced and inspired so many people to take up the bass during his lifetime and beyond so he has to be considered as one of the greatest ambassadors of the instrument as well as one of the very best players.

-"It's hard to overestimate the impact that Jaco had as a player", says old colleague Pat Metheny, "And also as a force in music."
+"It's hard to overestimate the impact that Jaco had as a player", said old colleague Pat Metheny, "And also as a force in music."
 Certainly during the '80s and early '90s when fretless bass was at its height, Jaco's influence could be heard on basslines, phrases and general execution on tracks across all musical genres.

 Metheny again, "Fretless bass was an instrument that had been around for a few years - he certainly wasn't the first guy to do it - but he just raised the standard of it to a completely different level.
 I mean, fretless bass is an instrument that, even to this day, post-Jaco, is rarely played with the kind of intonation and precision that he brought to it.